alternatif-omg/voting-app/README.md

 Open a Pull Request

 License
-This fork follows the license of the original project: MIT License.
+This fork follows the license of the original project: MIT License